alwi-djoenaid/stockbit-submission/README.md

 ## Unit Test Component

-You can find the unit tests at App.test.js
+You can find the unit tests at App.test.js <br />
 There are three unit tests.

 ## Available Scripts